david-millett/minecreeper/README.md

     }
 }
 ```
-This function looked different in the early stages of development - the generated cells initially showed all the skeleton locations and skeleton counts (the numbers that show how many adjacent skeletons each cell has) upfront!
-This was essential to help me build the game with strong foundations as I added functionality step-by-step.

-A breakthrough at this stage was deciding to store an array of each cell's neighbours within the object - this really helped me visualise how many future functions of the game would work,including `calcNearbySkeletons()`, an essential function I used to work out the `skeleCount` of each cell.
+A breakthrough at this stage was deciding to store an array of each cell's neighbours within the object - this really helped me visualise how many future functions of the game would work, including `calcNearbySkeletons()`, an essential function I used to work out the `skeleCount` of each cell, which calculated the number of adjacent skeletons.

 I created a function called `getNeighbours()` to add each cell's neighbours to the array.
-This is probably my least 'dry' function, but it caused some difficulties, as not all cells have the same number of neighbours - the ones on the edges have fewer.
+This is probably my least 'dry' function, as not all cells have the same number of neighbours - the ones on the edges have fewer.
 I therefore used the approach I did to ensure no errors were produced, but I would like to investigate more efficient ways of doing this.

 To assign the skeleton locations, a function utilising a `while` loop and `Math.random()` was used: